-- UR.1.
-SELECTION REQUIREMENTS.
-A belt-conveyor scale shall be operated between 50 and 100 percent of its rated capacity. - UR.2.
-INSTALLATION REQUIREMENTS. - UR.2.1.
+UR.1.
+SELECTION REQUIREMENTS. - A belt-conveyor scale shall be operated between 50 and 100 percent of its rated capacity.

+- UR.2.1.
 PROTECTION FROM WIND AND WEATHER EFFECTS.
 The scale and the conveyor at the scale shall be protected from wind and weather effects. - UR.2.2.
 CONVEYOR INSTALLATION.
 The conveyor may be horizontal or inclined, but, if inclined, the angle shall be such that slippage of material along the belt does not occur.
 Installation shall be in accordance with the scale manufacturer's instructions.
-Unless the scale is the "noncontact" or nuclear type, or is installed in a short conveyor designed and furnished by the scale manufacturer or built to the scale manufacturer's specifications, the conveyor shall comply with the following minimum requirements to assure satisfactory performance: - (a) If the belt length is such that a take-up device is required, this device shall be of the counter-weighted type for either vertical or horizontal travel. - (b) The scale shall be installed at least 20 feet or 5 idler spaces, whichever is greater, from loading point, skirting, training idlers, head or tail pulley, or convex curve in conveyor. - (c) There shall be no concave curve in the conveyor between the scale and the loading point.
-A concave curve beyond the scale shall start no closer than 70 feet from the scale. - (d) There shall be no trippers in the conveyor. - (e) The conveyor shall be no longer than 2,000 feet from head to tail pulley. - (f) The angle of the troughing idlers shall not exceed 35 degrees. - (g) The idlers on the scale and at least two before and two after the scale shall be concentric, at 90 degrees to the belt centerline and properly spaced. - (h) Conveyor stringers at the scale and for no less than 20 feet before and beyond the scale shall be continuous or securely joined and of sufficient size and so supported as to eliminate relative deflection between the scale and adjacent idlers when under load. - (i) Conveyor belting shall be no heavier than is required for installation.
+Unless the scale is the "noncontact" or nuclear type, or is installed in a short conveyor designed and furnished by the scale manufacturer or built to the scale manufacturer's specifications, the conveyor shall comply with the following minimum requirements: - (a) If the belt length is such that a take-up device is required, this device shall be of the counter-weighted type for either vertical or horizontal travel. - (b) The scale shall be installed at least 20 feet or 5 idler spaces, whichever is greater, from loading point, skirting, head or tail pulley, or convex curve in the conveyor, and at least 40 feet from any training idler - at least 40 feet from any training idler.

+(c) There shall be no concave curve in the conveyor between the scale and the loading point.
+A concave curve beyond the scale shall start no closer than 70 feet from the scale. - (d) There shall be no trippers in the conveyor. - (e) The conveyor shall be no longer than 1,000 feet from head to tail pulley. - (f) The angle of the troughing idlers shall not exceed 35 degrees. - (g) The idlers on the scale and at least two before and two after the scale shall be concentric, at 90 degrees to the belt centerline and properly spaced. - (h) Conveyor stringers at the scale and for no less than 20 feet before and beyond the scale shall be continuous or securely joined and of sufficient size and so supported as to eliminate relative deflection between the scale and adjacent idlers when under load. - (i) A conveyor scale shall be so installed that neither its performance or operation will be adversely affected by any characteristic of the foundation, supports, or any other equipment. - (j) The scale area and 3 idlers on both ends of the scale shall be of a contrasting color, or other suitable means shall be used to distinguish the scale from the remainder of the conveyor installation, and the scale shall be readily accessible on both sides of the conveyor. - (k) Conveyor belting shall be no heavier than is required for installation.
 When loaded to 50 percent or more of scale capacity, the belt shall contact the center or horizontal portion of the idlers.
+[Amended 1980]

-UR.3.1.
-LOADING.- Feed of material to the scale shall be controlled, if necessary, to assure that at normal operation the material flow is between 50 percent and 100 percent of the rated capacity.

-UR.3.2.
-MAINTENANCE. - Belt-conveyor idlers and scale shall be maintained in accordance with scale manufacturer's instructions.
+- UR.2.3.
+MATERIAL TEST.- A belt conveyor scale shall be installed so that a material test can be conveniently conducted.
+(Nonretroactive as of January 1, 1981).
+[Added 1980] - UR.3.
+USE REQUIREMENTS. - UR.3.1.
+LOADING.- Feed of material to the scale shall be controlled, if necessary, to assure that at normal operation the material flow is between 50 percent and 100 percent of the rated capacity. - UR.3.2.
+MAINTENANCE.
+Belt-conveyor idlers and scale shall be maintained in accordance with scale manufacturer's instructions.